 New York Shaving Company (NYSC) shave creams performs right up there with the big boys.
 Their scents are a mix of classic European, “old timey” American, and natural scents.
 They also have a sample pack!
 The “Tonsorial” shaving cream is a favorite of many (including me).
 Here is Sharpologist’s review of the Brooklyn shave cream.

-Nancy Boy – Originally with only a single scent, Nancy Boy added a couple additional scents a few years ago (all their scents are very mild).
+Nancy Boy – Originally formulated with only a single scent, Nancy Boy added a couple additional scents a few years ago (all their scents are very mild).
 Limited availability but stellar performance (with or without a brush) and they have an excellent reputation in the wet shaving enthusiast community.

 St. James Of London